 You begin every day in your bathroom and usually, you end it there too.
-However, your bathroom can often be full of toxic chemicals which could not only be harmful to your health but also for the environment.
+However, your bathroom can often be full of toxic chemicals that could not only be harmful to your health but also for the environment.
 Since we’re all trying to reduce our carbon footprints and become more eco-friendly, the bathroom is a great place to start going green.
 So, where do we begin?
 Here are some top tips.

 The most important thing you can do to go green in your bathroom is to save water.
 We all waste a lot of water on a daily basis.
 How often have you turned on the shower and let the water run while you were going to the toilet?
 And how often do you leave the water running while you’re brushing your teeth?
 How often have you chosen to take a bath instead of a shower?